tylerharter/cs320/s20/lab8/README.md

 * [OOP](oop.md)
 * [Graphs](graphs.md)
 * [Trees](trees.md)
-* Web+Regex: this will be a page on the exam, but we recommend using P3 to practice that
+* Web+Regex: this will be a page on the exam, but no exercises posted currently (we recommend using P3 to practice this stuff)